Attendance is important at St. Nicholas

 provide support, advice and guidance to; parents, children and young people and develop mutual cooperation between home and the school in encouraging good attendance and in addressing identified attendance issues.

-The framework allows the school to understand the whole school approach to supporting and improving attendance, this is completely aligned to our CORE SCHOOL VALUES – FAITH, ACHIEVEMENT and HAPPINESS.
+St. Nicholas Catholic Primary School follows the Birmingham City Council - Support First approach.
+The approach is evidence-informed and completely child-centred and allows the school to understand the whole school approach to supporting and improving attendance, this is completely aligned to our CORE SCHOOL VALUES – FAITH, ACHIEVEMENT and HAPPINESS.
 We create welcoming environments to allow all children to gain a sense of belonging and ultimately achieve academically through regular school attendance.

 All staff receive attendance training to support the whole school approach, they understand their role in improving attendance.
 Certain staff are identified to engage in specialist training to continue to support families and children who work with external partners.